 The SWLA offers between three and five bursaries for places on the John Busby Seabird Drawing Week each year.
 Applications are now open, the deadline is 12th February 2024.

 You can also apply independently for the course — the deadline for this is 12th February 2024.
 Please email email@example.com and you will be sent a link to the application form.

 We aim to make visits to a couple of islands whenever possible — this usually means the Bass Rock or Fidra.
 Payment for boat trips is separate from the week’s fee.
 Weather, tides & poor sea conditions can mean that an island trip is not always possible.

 Our most frequent destination is the dramatic clifftops at St Abbs Head.
 This is a thrilling location, alive with seabird colonies as well as being a visually spectacular landscape.

 We usually start the field drawing days with warm-up exercises and we ask that everyone shares their work in the evenings (even if it has been a hard day).
 A really important part of the ethos of the course is one of a shared experience.

-Founder Member John Busby set up the Seabird Drawing Course some thirty years ago and although many SWLA members have participated, it is an independent course and open to all.
-If you would like to apply independently to the course please email firstname.lastname@example.org and request to be put on the mailing list.
-The call for applications normally goes out in the autumn.
+Founder Member John Busby set up the Seabird Drawing Week over thirty years ago and although many SWLA members have participated, it is an independent course and open to all.

 What the bursary provides